About The Mother Teresa Foundation

 The Mother Teresa Counselling Program was launched to help with mental well-being

-The Mother Teresa Education Program was started to provide scholarships to deserving students
+The Mother Teresa Scholarship Program was started to provide scholarships to deserving students

 The Mother Teresa Disaster Relief Program was started to provide aid to the poor struck by natural calamities